terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 -->

 #### Before You Begin
-An IAM authorization policy must exist in the account where the KMS key resides which grants the Cloud Object Storage service in account to which this solution is being deployed, reader access to the KMS instance that the KMS key belongs to.
+If you are using this module to create an ATracker route and COS instance & bucket you will need an IAM authorization policy in the account where the KMS key resides which grants the Cloud Object Storage service in the account to which this solution is being deployed, reader access to the KMS instance that the KMS key belongs to.

 ```hcl
 locals {